Sting Ray Robb: Indy Lights

 Robb remained with Juncos in 2021 as he used his scholarship from winning the Indy Pro title to move up into Indy Lights.
 Robb finished eighth in the points standings, with only one top five at Mid-Ohio to his name.

 On October 28, 2021, Andretti Autosport announced that Robb would join the team full-time for the 2022 Indy Lights season.
 In the second round of the season at Barber, Robb scored his first podium in the series with third.
 He inherited another third place in race 1 at Indy thanks to an incident ahead, then went from 13th on the grid to third in race 2, passing a battling group of cars in the closing laps.
 Robb attempted to pass Benjamin Pedersen for second place in the opening Detroit race but slid into the wall, causing him to finish eleventh.
 He returned to the podium with third on Sunday.
 At Road America, Robb qualified on pole and finished second, having been overtaken by Christian Rasmussen during the lap 11 restart.
-Sixth at Mid-Ohio and fifth in Iowa were followed by another second-place finish on the streets of Nashville.
+A sixth at Mid-Ohio and fifth in Iowa were followed by another second-place finish on the streets of Nashville.
 Next followed two quieter rounds with a pair of sixth places.
 In the Laguna Seca season finale, Robb dominated race 1 from pole, building an 11-second gap to achieve his first and only Indy Lights win.
 He narrowly missed out on victory in race 2 to Rasmussen, finishing second in both the race and overall points table.